Thematic Groups

 - The education thematic group focuses on:

-- Raising awareness of pain and how to manage it among care professionals working with people with intellectual disabilities
+- Raising awareness of pain and how to manage it among care professionals working with people with intellectual disabilities.
+To this end, the thematic group regularly addresses various pain-related themes via LinkedIn and mailings.

-All thematic groups will continue working with (information from) the developed guideline for pain in adults with intellectual disabilities in 2025.
+All thematic groups will continue working with (information from) the developed guideline "Pain in Adults with Intellectual Disabilities" in 2026.

-- Implementation of the guideline for pain in adults with intellectual disabilities (Pain in People with Intellectual Disabilities - SKILZ), which will be published in 2025.
+- Implementation of the guideline "Pain in Adults with Intellectual Disabilities" (Pain in People with Intellectual Disabilities - SKILZ), published in 2025.
 This involves collaboration between various care organizations.
 Interested parties can contact: info@pijnzorgonbeperkt.nl

-- Developing an e-learning module about pain for clients and caregivers
+- Developing an e-learning module on pain for clients and caregivers in collaboration with VGN Academy.

 - Research into: